Our Services

 The key to college admissions: uncommon achievement

-The single best piece of advice we have for parents is this: start early.
-Getting into a top university is a marathon, not a sprint.
-And while there’s a lot we can do at the 11th hour to package your student into a compelling candidate, there’s infinitely more that we can do if we start the process early.
-That means sitting down with students when they’re still a freshman or sophomore in high school (or earlier: many of our students are in 8th grade) and really taking a hard look at what they enjoy doing, where they can excel, and how they can differentiate themselves from all the tens of thousands of other applicants.
+Admission to a top university is a marathon, not a sprint.
+And while there’s a lot we can do at the 11th hour to package your student into a compelling candidate, there’s infinitely more that we can do if we start the process early—often as early as 8th or 9th grade.
+That’s when we sit down with students to identify what genuinely interests them, where they have the potential to excel, and how they can differentiate themselves in a sea of high-achieving applicants.

 Read a Case Study of how we helped one student get into Cornell.